-GPS satellite outages are determined by the US Air Force using a Notice Advisory to Navstar Users (NANU).
+GPS satellite outages are determined by the US Space Force using a Notice Advisory to Navstar Users (NANU).
 NANUs are categorized by their type and can represent forecasted, current or summary outages.
 See the full list of outage types on the CelesTrak website.

 NOTE: The Satellite Outage File supplied by 2SOPS and made available to the public on the NAVCEN website has inconsistencies.
 I have worked with Analytical Graphics Inc. to produce a consistent Satellite Outage File.
 I use this consistent file to display the outages on this page.
 Please contact me to learn more about how this file was modified.